MikesMachines/JMC-Servo-Configuration/README.md

 CNC User Blog with a full tear down<p>
 https://drmrehorst.blogspot.com/2020/04/ihsv-servomotor-information.html

-A video on connecting to the service with a PC.
+A video on connecting with a PC.
+Goes through the DB9 pin outs!
 Part 2 gets into specific tuning parameters.<p>
 https://youtu.be/_9Q-VFesnA0

 Fixes for driver issues with the PL2303 (mostly due to older cables) <p>